Being a Game Dev at a game studio, one year into it

 One of my biggest fears about moving to a whole new company/team was…

-My immediate team put those worries away in no time, everyone was so welcoming and friendly! ❤️
+• my team mates put those worries away in no time, everyone was so welcoming and friendly! ❤️

 I am trying to find words to describe how they went about it…